 Without proper legal planning, your ex-spouse (as surviving parent/guardian) would likely be appointed by the probate court to manage the inheritance you leave to your children.
 To make matters worse, what if your children later predecease your ex-spouse, failed to do their own estate plan, and are single and childless at that time?
 Who would inherit your assets then?
 That's right...your ex-spouse, as next-of-kin of your children.

 Most spouses in blended families tend to blend their wealth.

 Warning: If you predecease your new spouse, then you may forever disinherit your own children from your share of such blended wealth!
 Thereafter, upon the death of your new spouse, your assets may be inherited by your stepchildren, or even your new spouse's next spouse and their children.

 Whether children are reared in a traditional nuclear family or in a blended family, great care should be taken to protect any inheritance both for them and from them.
 Wealth representing a lifetime of your hard work and thrift can be squandered in very short order, or can quickly vanish through a divorce, lawsuits or bankruptcies.

 Our firm has a vast toolbox with solutions that will protect your children from a prior marriage, should you predecease your new spouse.
 It just requires setting up the right kind of trust.

 This has been a very cursory examination of a very complex subject.
-Give us a call at our Calabasas or Beverly Hills office.
+Give us a call at our Woodland Hills or Beverly Hills office.
 Or send a message (see our contact box in the left column).
 We offer a free initial consultation (if you mention this blog post) to discuss legal strategies to overcome blended family challenges.
 We'll help make sure you have the plan you need to protect the people you love.